arthurgousset/git/README.md

     ```sh
     $ git branch -D {{feature-branch}} # force delete
-    $ git branch -d {{feature-branch}} # delete if changes have been merged
     ```

     To delete the branch locally, you can use the `git branch -d` command.
 If the branch has changes that haven't been merged, Git will prevent deletion to safeguard your work.
 If you're certain you want to delete it anyway, you can use `-D` which is a force delete.

 1. Push deletion to `remote`